irssi/irssi.github.io/jekyll/documentation/startup/index.markdown

 ## 11\.
 Irssi's settings

-You probably don't like Irssi's default settings.
-I don't like them.
-But I'm still convinced that they're pretty good defaults.
-Here's some of them you might want to change (the default value is shown): Also check the [Settings Documentation](/documentation/settings/)
+Here's some settings you might want to change (the default value is shown): Also check the [Settings Documentation](/documentation/settings/)

 **Queries**